What causes Female Infertility?

 What can cholesterol cause female infertility?

-Several studies have shown that high levels of LDL cholesterol can affect the time to pregnancy.
-In particular, couples with high LDL blood levels take longer to achieve pregnancy compared to couples with normal cholesterol levels.
+Several studies have shown that high LDL cholesterol levels can affect the time to pregnancy.
+Specifically, couples with high LDL blood levels take longer to achieve pregnancy compared to couples with normal cholesterol levels.

 Can abortion cause infertility in the future?

 There is no evidence that surgical or medical abortion can cause infertility in women.
-As long as it is done in a safe environment, abortion will not change a woman’s ability to become pregnant again in the future.
-However, undergoing multiple procedures can have a negative effect on the uterus (formation of adhesions).
+As long as it is done in a safe environment, an abortion will not change a woman’s ability to become pregnant again in the future.
+However, undergoing multiple procedures can have a negative effect on the uterus (forming adhesions).

 Can I get pregnant without tubes?